RashaunJ/RuRegistered/README.md

 ##Object Structure

-A list of course under a major are first parsed into a CourseList object.
+A list of courses under a major are first parsed into a CourseList object.

 CourseLists consists of Courses which themselves have relevant information such as Section arrays and Meeting Times.

-TrackedCourses differ mainly in the fact that they are used for tracking purposes and only hold ebough information to track the open/closed status.
+TrackedCourses differ mainly in the fact that they are used for tracking purposes and only hold enough information to track the open/closed status.
+At some point I may just track using regular Course objects in order to avoid confusion.

 In general the hierarchy is as follows: